 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 4:10 am and the next low tide will be at 4:55 pm.
-The first high tide was at 10:50 am and the next high tide will be at 10:25 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 1:40 am and the next low tide at 2:25 pm.
+The first high tide was at 8:15 am and the next high tide will be at 7:55 pm.

-The lunar phase is a Waning Gibbous.
-Today we have 11 hours and 48 minutes of sun.
-The solar transit is at 12:43 pm and the length of time the moon will be visible will be 12 hours and 3 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 11 hours and 35 minutes of sun.
+The solar transit was at 12:51 pm and the length of time the moon will be visible will be 12 hours and 2 minutes.

-The tidal coefficient today is 65 (average).
-At noon the tidal coefficient drops to 59 to end the day with a tidal coefficient of 57.
-The tide heights today are 0.4 m, 4.2 m, 1.6 m and 3.5 m.
+The tidal coefficient today is 80, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 79 to end the day with a tidal coefficient of 78.
+The tide heights today are 0.4 m, 3.8 m, 1.2 m and 3.3 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Camp Point which is of 4.6 m and a minimum height of -0.4 m.

-The solunar fishing calendar in Camp Point tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Camp Point tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Camp Point.
 The times are generated in local time in Northern Territory.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: